jv0321/Payroll_Tracker/README.md

 └── README.md        # Project documentation

-Contributing
+## Contribution
 Contributions are welcome!
 Follow these steps:
-Fork the repository.
+- Fork the repository.
-Create a new branch:
+- Create a new branch:
-bash
+- bash
-Copy code
+- Copy code
 git checkout -b feature-name

 Commit your changes:
-bash
+- bash
-Copy code
+- Copy code
 git commit -m "Add your message here"

 Push to the branch:
-bash
+- bash
-Copy code
+- Copy code
 git push origin feature-name
+Open a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+Created by Juan
+Feel free to reach out for support or collaboration!

 Open a pull request.